JyXXux/Captive-Portal-with-DNS-Spoof/README.md

 _Credits_

-code was made and prepared by Jyotishka Bhaduri
+The code was prepared by Jyotishka Bhaduri(AKA JyXXyx)

 instagram ID: not._.jyotishko